mirzlab/openam-recaptcha-module/README.md

 This is an authentication module that prompts the user a reCAPTCHA challenge.
 This module is intended to be used after another module (ie. LDAP).

-This module has been tested on OpenAM 11.0.3 community version but can easiy be adapted for more recent version.
+This module has been tested on OpenAM 11.0.3 community edition but can easiy be adapted for more recent version.

 ## Installation